vidjin/vidjin.github.io/_posts/2017-12-7-Blockchain-basics.md

-### What is blockchain?

 The blockchain is the hot topic nowadays, even though it was first conceptualized back in 1991.
 Blockchain, as the name suggests, is the chain of blocks.
 So what makes it so famous?

 The idea on which this runs makes it completely revolutionary.
 The blockchain is a peer to peer network in which transactions are done directly between two parties without the intervention of intermediaries.
 Blockchain completely discards the trusted third party use to validate